-D-PL4-1 Enhance open space through the provision of programmatic elements and amenities.
-The Development is still in the early planning phase, the Applicant does not know enough about the end design to specify what types of uses or amenities will occur in the proposed open space.

-D-PL10-1 Activate the streetscape or publicly visible areas by designating public art easements in prominent locations.
-There is not a public art easement contemplated within the Development.
+- D-PL4-1 Enhance open space through the provision of programmatic elements and amenities.
+The Development is still in the early planning phase, the Applicant does not know enough about the end design to specify what types of uses or amenities will occur in the proposed open space. - D-PL10-1 Activate the streetscape or publicly visible areas by designating public art easements in prominent locations.
+There is not a public art easement contemplated within the Development. - D-SP3-2 Cellular tower antennae should be located to minimize intrusion and negative aesthetic impacts, and stealth towers and landscaping used to improve the visual impact from the roadway and residential areas.
+There is not a cell tower proposed.

-D-SP1-2 School design should prioritize a high percentage of open and accessible street frontage.
-This is not a school site.